geoff-maddock/secret-lodge/SecretLodge-All-Brainstorming.md

 This board is where an individual player controls the inner workings of their secret lodge.
 The lodge board has several special spaces, and other than the lodge name, everything can be configured about the set-up for each lodge
 ##### Grand Master
-Any actor can be placed as the grand master of your lodge, and their attributes are considered the attributes of your lodge
+Any actor can be placed as the grand master of your lodge, and their attributes are considered the attributes of your lodge.
+The grand master can be protected by toughs or occultists, and can be leveled up in order to gain power and enact the plot.
 ##### Plot
 This is a pair of cards, played at the beginning of the game and is played face down in it's own space.
 One card describes your secret society, their associations (which may be visible), and the other is your plot.
 It has specific slots visible on the back that must be filled with resources, but the exact number and type are only known to the player.
+[ALT] The plot is a single card held in your hand and has a high specific cost to play.
+The conspiracy card is your secret society behind your lodge and describes some additional scoring that happens based on the secrets you have as well as other elements in your lodge when your final plot is revealed.
 ##### Power levels
 These are sliders or pools on your board or possibly on your secret society card.
 Not sure if this may work better like this or as resources.
 Possible powers:
-Influence (behind the scenes), Occult (magic power), Popularity (public)
+Influence (behind the scenes), Occult (magic power), Popularity (public support).
+These change based on actors in your lodge, your grand master, and elected aldermen
 ##### Insignia
 This is the symbol for your lodge / type of pawn you have?
+Each has an animal and a color.
 ##### Vault
-This is where the players current resources are stored and can be spent from
+This is where the players current resources are stored and can be spent from.
+Not sure if this will just be the general supply for the player, or things must be put here specifically to be used in secret plots.
 ##### Secrets
 This is a face down pile of cards that represent the secrets of the lodge.
 In order to play certain cards you may have to add to the secrets pile.
 Other players can investigate your secrets to unveil your plot.
-These cards can be used as instants and in the final hour.
+These cards can be used to score power and victory in the final horu.
 ##### Pawns and Buildings
 Each lodge has potential pawns and buildings they can raise under their control.
 Once they are in play, they will grant the player power, income or resources, but they will cost resources or workers to put into play.